Yeah… you are probably thinking the same thing I was.. 10 pack abs.. How the heck do those guys that appear to have a 10 pack actually do it?

 Don’t get hung up over the 10-pack abs or such voguish trends.

-Instead, focus on building a strong core and on reducing your body fat levels.
+Instead, focus on building core strength and on reducing your body fat levels.

 The abs will automatically be visible after a while.